 Whether in high tech or healthcare, manufacturing or marketing, every organization needs strong financial leadership.
 Opportunities for chief financial officer careers are numerous and varied.
-Pursuing a career as a CFO takes strong financial skills and a solid educational foundation, which can be acquired in an MBA program with a specialization in Management.
+Pursuing a career as a CFO takes strong financial skills and a solid educational foundation, which can be acquired in an MBA program with a specialization in finance.

 Chief Financial Officers Job Outlook